hashicorp/terraform-provider-azurerm/website/docs/d/monitor_data_collection_rule.html.markdown

 * `sampling_frequency_in_seconds` - The number of seconds between consecutive counter measurements (samples).
 The value should be integer between `1` and `300` inclusive.

 * `streams` - Specifies a list of streams that this data source will be sent to.
 A stream indicates what schema will be used for this data and usually what table in Log Analytics the data will be sent to.
-Possible values are `Microsoft-InsightsMetrics`,and `Microsoft-Perf`.
+Possible values include but not limited to `Microsoft-InsightsMetrics`,and `Microsoft-Perf`.

 ---